German Shepherd Dog: An Ultimate Guide To Dog Owners

 Trim your German Shepherds nails as need be, most likely monthly depending how fast they grow and how active your dog is.
 Zero step time very hard surface when they created good round toenails walking, also long nail keep cut edge just few owners diligently maintain which check out growing.

-How to trim: A dog nail clipper or nail grinder is designed to trim the nails but make sure you only cut not too close otherwise it can cause pain.
+How to trim?
+A dog nail clipper or nail grinder is designed to trim the nails but make sure you only cut not too close otherwise it can cause pain.
 If you are unsure of how, or uncomfortable trimming the nails yourself, this can be performed by a groomer and veterinarian.

-Paw Pads: While the GSDs are extremely active dogs, yet their paw pads often become dry and even get cracked or injured from walking on uneven terrain.
+While the GSDs are extremely active dogs, yet their paw pads often become dry and even get cracked or injured from walking on uneven terrain.
 Check their paws for cuts, cracks or festering thorns on a regular basis.

-Paw Balm: If your dog is out in harsher weather (hot pavement and cold, icy ground) then you may want to check into a paw balm or moisturizer — just as humans get dried hands!
+If your dog is out in harsher weather (hot pavement and cold, icy ground) then you may want to check into a paw balm or moisturizer — just as humans get dried hands!

 Eye care and anal gland maintenance